dmitrySorokin/treedqn/README.md

-# TreeDQN: Learning to minimize Branch-and-Bound tree
+# TreeDQN: Learning variable selection rules for combinatorial optimization problems

-This repository is the official implementation of [TreeDQN: Learning to minimize Branch-and-Bound tree](https://arxiv.org/abs/2306.05905).
+This repository is the official implementation of TreeDQN: Learning variable selection rules for combinatorial optimization problems.

 <p float="center">